Ted "Kid" Lewis

-Ted "Kid" Lewis (born Gershon Mendeloff; 28 October 1894 - 20 October 1970) was an English-Jewish professional boxer who twice won the World Welterweight Championship (147 lb).
-Lewis is often ranked among the all-time greats, with ESPN ranking him 41st on their list of the 50 Greatest Boxers of All-Time and boxing historian Bert Sugar placing him 46th in his Top 100 Fighters catalogue.
+Ted "Kid" Lewis (born Gershon Mendeloff; 28 October 1894? - 20 October 1970) was an English professional boxer who twice won the World Welterweight Championship (147 lb).
+Lewis is often ranked among the all-time greats, fighting an historic rivalry with Hall of Fame legend Jack Britton, in which he won seven, lost ten, and drew twice.
+ESPN ranked him 41st on their list of the 50 Greatest Boxers of All-Time and boxing historian Bert Sugar placing him 46th in his Top 100 Fighters catalogue.
 Statistical boxing website BoxRec ranks Lewis as the 17th best welterweight of all-time and the 7th best UK boxer ever.
 He is a member of the International Jewish Sports Hall of Fame, the Ring Magazine Hall of Fame, and the International Boxing Hall of Fame.

 Boxing career

 Career beginnings

 Lewis was born as Gershon Mendeloff in a gas-lit tenement in the now demolished Umberston Street, in the Aldgate Pump section of London's East End.
 His father was a cabinet-maker.
 One of his elder brothers had become a boxer under the name of Lou Lewis.
 At the suggestion of a police officer – who had witnessed his performance in a street brawl – he entered the boxing ring in 1909, making his fighting debut as 'Kid' Lewis, having joined as a member of the Judaean Club, Whitechapel (the name "Ted" was added later, in America).
 He subsequently won the club's Flyweight title and took home a cup of imitation silver.

 He became a professional boxer in 1909.
 On 6 October 1913, Lewis won the British Featherweight Championship with a 17th-round knockout of Alec Lambert at London's National Sporting Club.
 A year later, on 2 February 1914, at London's Premierland (in Whitechapel), he won the European Featherweight title from the French boxer Paul Til via a 12th round foul.
 Still in 1914, campaigning as a lightweight and welterweight, Lewis left London and toured Australia.
 In 1915 Lewis travelled to the United States, fighting Phil Bloom in New York's Madison Square Garden and winning by a decision.